National Taipei University of Technology

-National Taipei University of Technology (NTUT, Taipei Tech; 國立臺北科技大學 (Kok-li̍p Tâi-pak Kho-ki Tāi-ha̍k)) is a public university in Taipei, Taiwan.
+National Taipei University of Technology (Taipei Tech; 國立臺北科技大學 (Kok-li̍p Tâi-pak Kho-ki Tāi-ha̍k)) is a public university in Taipei, Taiwan.
 It is a member of the Global Research & Industry Alliance (Gloria) of the Ministry of Science and Technology and accredited by AACSB.
-Located in the Daan district of Taipei, the school was established in 1912 as the School of Industrial Instruction, one of the earliest intermediate-higher educational institute in Taiwan.
+Located in the Daan district of Taipei, the school was established in 1912 as the School of Industrial Instruction, one of the earliest intermediate-higher educational institutions in Taiwan.

 The current president of the university is Sea-Fue Wang.
 The university is part of the University System of Taipei, along with National Taipei University and Taipei Medical University.
 Its comprehensive undergraduate and graduate programs offer degrees in the STEM fields as well as design, architecture, management, humanities, and social sciences.
+It is also a part of the University Academic Alliance in Taiwan or UAAT, composed of the Top 12 academic institutions in Taiwan chosen by the Ministry of Education (Taiwan) in 2023.

 The 495-acre campus in downtown Taipei was divided into three sections during the city's development.
 The main campus (West, East, and South) in Taipei now only spans 22 acres, next to the affluent Huashan 1914 Creative Park and the Guang Hua neighborhood, an area known as the Electric Town of Taipei due to the computer goods and electronics stores.